dorsath/octree/README.md

 This library creates a octree of a certain size based on a given value function.
 The algorithm checks if there is a significant difference between the values inside the cube.
 The function it uses to determine the values is the previously named value function.
-In this example it's 1/r^2, where r is the distance from the coordinate to a fixed point.
+In this example it's a check if it's inside a sphere.
+The result is then raycast and outputted to a png.

 ## Requirements